 Jana will be giving two workshops on this topic, both two hours long.
-The following will be covered: color theory, color and yarn, what color suits me best, the intarsia technique, double-knitting and Fair Isle.
-The participants of the workshops will decide together what they would like to focus on.
+The following will be covered: color theory, color and yarn, what color suits me best.
+One workshop will focus on intarsia and the other on Fair Isle.

 Wollfest Hamburg 2016 has to move!

 The Audimax, where our first Wollfest took place, is no longer available for us to use in 2016.
 An inspection conducted by the city has resulted in it no longer being approved for events such as ours.

 But we gave our all and, after several very stressful weeks, found a new home at the Jugendmusikschule (Youth Music School) in Hamburg, Mittelweg 42, in the direct vicinity of the university.
 And we are very pleased with our new location!